ligato/docs/docs/intro/framework.md

 * No standard methods for tracking and logging configuration item activity such as transactions, caches and errors.
 * Synchronizing northbound (NB) intent with southbound (SB) configuration state is difficult.

 The KV Scheduler was implemented to address these challenges.
-It is a plugin that works with VPP agents and Linux agents on the SB side, and orchestrators/external data sources such as KV data stores and RPC clients on the NB side.
+It is a plugin that works with VPP and Linux agents on the SB side, and orchestrators/external data sources such as KV data stores and RPC clients on the NB side.
 In a nutshell, it keeps track of the correct configuration order and associated dependencies.

 ![kvs-arch-pict][ligato-kvs-arch]
 <p style="text-align: center; font-weight: bold">KV Scheduler</p>